 • Space-saving design for small environments

-Sensor Technologies: Many modern dishwashers are now employing sensor technologies that monitor the soil level and/or temperature of your dishwater to provide just the right amount of cleaning power for efficient operation and thorough results.
+Many modern dishwashers are now employing sensor technologies that monitor the soil level and/or temperature of your dishwater to provide just the right amount of cleaning power for efficient operation and thorough results.
 These sensors help take the guess work out of operating your dishwasher and allow you to set the cleaning process in motion with just one simple press of a button.
+Quiet Operation

-Quiet Operation: There are a variety of noise reduction packages available that include features such as quieter motors and improved insulation that result in low decibel ranges.
-The higher end units tend to have the most advanced sound dampening systems, but even washers in lower price categories incorporate some level of noise reduction.
+There are a variety of noise reduction packages available that include quieter motors and improved insulation that result in low decibel ranges.
+The higher-end units tend to have the most advanced sound dampening systems, but even washers in lower price categories incorporate some level of noise reduction.
+Specialty Cycles

-Hidden Controls: As controls become more simple and intuitive, they are also becoming less obvious.
-New electronic control panels placed along the top strip of your dishwasher door are visible when the door is open and hidden from sight when it is closed, leaving nothing but a smooth surface for a sleek, clutter-free kitchen.
+As controls become more simple and intuitive, they are also becoming less obvious.
+New electronic control panels placed along the top strip of your dishwasher door are visible when the door is open, and hidden from sight when it is closed, leaving nothing but a smooth surface for a sleek, clutter-free kitchen.

-Delay Start: Using the delay start feature, set your dishwasher to run when it is most convenient for you.
-Models vary in their time ranges giving you anywhere from 1 to 24 hours of delay time depending on the dishwasher.
+Using the delay start feature, set your dishwasher to run when it is most convenient for you.
+Models vary in their time ranges, giving you anywhere from one to 24 hours of delay time depending on the dishwasher.
+Stainless-Steel Tubs:

-Filters and Food Disposals: Skip the sink, and put your dirty dishes straight in the dishwasher when you choose a model that has a filtration system and disposal that work together to remove and eliminate leftover food particles from the water.
+: Skip the sink, and put your dirty dishes straight in the dishwasher when you choose a model that has a filtration system and a disposal that work together to remove and eliminate leftover food particles from the water.
 Self-cleaning filters ensure hands-off maintenance.
+Heat Booster:

-Heat Booster: Dishwashers equipped with an internal heat booster raise water temperatures to the appropriate level, allowing you to keep your hot water heater at a lower temperature for even greater savings that won't sacrifice performance.
+Dishwashers equipped with an internal heat booster raise water temperatures to the appropriate level, allowing you to keep your hot water heater at a lower temperature for even greater savings that won't sacrifice performance.
+Finish and Style: